 - Day 8: Fly home.

-Iceland had long been a bucket-list destination for me, and though its popularity has made the island much more accessible over the last decade, for some reason there was an intimidation factor to making plans for this adventure.
+Iceland had long been a bucket-list destination for me, and its popularity has made the island much more accessible over the last decade.
 Varied life circumstances provided an opportunity to quickly plan a trip in the spring of 2016, though this would be a solo adventure.

 In all, between airfare, rental car, AirBNBs and food, the trip was around $2000.
 The only logistical issue was wondering if the late March/ early April weather would cooperate with outdoor adventures, which for the most part, it did.